josuneha/AzureBigData-analytics/Whiteboard design session/WDS student guide - Big data and visualization.md

 (CarrierDelay, WeatherDelay, NationalAirSystemDelay, SecurityDelay, LateAircraftDelay)

 They receive updates to this data monthly, where the flight data and other related files total about 1 GB.
-In total their solution currently manages about 2 TB worth of data.
+In total, their solution currently manages about 2 TB worth of data.

 Additionally, they receive current and forecasted weather data from a third-party service.
-This service gives them the ability to receive weather forecasts around any airport, and provides forecasts up to 10 days.
-They have a history of the historical weather condition for each flight as CSV files, but acquiring the weather forecasts requires a call to a REST API that returns a JSON (JavaScript Object Notation) structure.
+This service gives them the ability to receive weather forecasts around any airport and provides forecasts for up to 10 days.
+They have a history of each flight's historical weather condition as CSV files, but acquiring the weather forecasts requires a call to a REST API that returns a JSON (JavaScript Object Notation) structure.
 Each airport of interest needs to be queried individually.
 An excerpt of the weather forecast for a single day at the Seattle-Tacoma International airport is as follows:

 ```json
 {